-Did you know that you can use persuasion in Facebook Advertising?
+Did you know that you can use principles of persuasion in Facebook Advertising?

 Some call him “The Godfather of Persuasion” due to his involvement in extensive research and scholarly training in the study of psychology of influence.

-He is best known for his popular book on persuasion and marketing, Influence: The Psychology of Persuasion.
+He is best known for his popular book on principles of persuasion and marketing, Influence: The Psychology of Persuasion.

 The main objective when implementing these principles in your Facebook Ads is to achieve your marketing goals which can be the following: